OctavioProfeta/OctavioProfeta.github.io/index.md

 ---

 {: style="text-align: justify;"}
 Here, at WorkingTeam2023™, we are interested in major societal fears.
 So, what are we *afraid* of ?
-We are not talking about fear of spiders or the fear of heights, we are talking about major societal fears.
+We are not talking about fear of spiders or fear of heights, we are talking about major societal fears.
 [The Chapman University](https://www.chapman.edu/wilkinson/research-centers/babbie-center/survey-american-fears.aspx) conducts yearly studies based on surveys in the United States of America, giving us a starting point for an answer.
 By taking a look at the results of the surveys from 2018 to 2023, we have chosen to consider 7 majors global fears, which are the following:
 *   War
 *   Climate Change
 *   Terrorism